Changes to our Patient Transport Service from 8 September 2019

 - The Royal Free NHS Foundation Trust

 As a result of the change in provider the process for arranging non-emergency patient transport is changing.
-We have put together a special page on our website to explain what this means for our patients.
+We have detailed the new arrangements on our website to explain what this means for our patients.

 From 8 September all journeys must be booked over the telephone directly with a single access centre by the patient or their chosen representative.
 Prior to the booking being accepted the patient will be guided through a nurse-led assessment to determine whether they are eligible for the service.
 Importantly, the eligibility criteria for patient transport has not changed.
 Only the process for checking eligibility has changed and the fact that DHL will now provide the service on our behalf.